Email-builder/grunt-email-builder/readme.md

 # grunt-email-builder

-Combine Html and Css into an email

-This reads Less/Css (one for inline css, one for an inline style tag) and Jade Files then combines  them into a Single Email html file.
-You can then send them off to litmus for testing.
+Combine Inline Css into HTML or inline css into styletags for emails.
+You can then send files to litmus for testing.

 ## Getting Started